-NG 9-1-1 delivery of services will be geographically based and will require a transition from current address based data to new geo-based location technology.
-The Board and local counties are working with DoIT and their respective GIS departments to coordinate the creation of this required geographic database.
-This process is ongoing.
+NG911 delivery of services will be geographically based and will require a transition from current file-based data to new geospatially-based location technology.
+The Board and local counties continue to work with DoIT and their respective GIS departments to coordinate the creation and ongoing maintenance of this required geographic database.
+This process requires constant maintenance as counties grow and change.

-The Board is discovering that a significant impediment to implementing NG 9-1-1 in Maryland will be the recurring costs associated with securing an IP network with sufficient bandwidth, reliability and redundancy for transport of 9-1-1 calls and data.
-Because of its design, NG 9-1-1 will cause a significant shift in one-time up-front (capital) and recurring monthly (expense) costs.
-The estimated cost for Next Generation 9-1-1 service statewide is estimated to be between \$9 million to \$13 million, which is a significant increase to the cost of legacy service of \$7.2 million.
-The Public Safety Article was amended in 2019 to allow for more funding from the 9-1-1 surcharge to offset many of these costs.
+The Board is discovering that a significant impediment to implementing NG911 in Maryland will be the recurring costs associated with securing an IP network with sufficient bandwidth, reliability, and redundancy for the transport of 9-1-1 calls and data.
+Because of its design, NG911 will cause a significant shift in one-time up-front (capital) and recurring monthly (expense) costs.
+The estimated cost for NG911 service statewide is estimated to be between \$9 million to \$13 million, which is a significant increase to the cost of legacy service of \$7.2 million.
+The Maryland Public Safety Article was amended in 2019 to allow for more funding from the 9-1-1 surcharge to offset many of these costs.
 The Board also secured a federal grant to help offset certain eligible expenses.